duan2071/tof_process_public/recording/README.md

 In the rqt_reconfigure_rai window select tof_record.

 Enter a destination folder where the application will write the capture file.
 Make sure you have write access in that folder.
-Your best bet is somewhere in the home folder for the analog user.
+Your best bet is somewhere in the home folder for the current user.

 To start recording click on the unchecked box next to the record label.
 To stop recording click the box again.